Building Controllers¶

 g++ --shared -std=c++11 -o MyController.so MyController.o `pkg-config --libs choreonoid-body`

-If necessary, you can also install it to the default directory.
+If necessary, also install to the standard directory:

 cp MyController.so `pkg-config --variable=simplecontrollerdir choreonoid-body`